brainflow-dev/brainflow/docs/BuildBrainFlow.rst

     Example: ::

         import Pkg
-		Pkg.add("brainflow")
+		Pkg.add("BrainFlow")

-When using BrainFlow for the first time in Julia, the brainflow artifact containing the compiled BrainFlow libraries will be downloaded.
+When using BrainFlow for the first time in Julia, the BrainFlow artifact containing the compiled BrainFlow libraries will be downloaded.

 Docker Image
 --------------